rachit-bhatt/Fraud-Detection/README.md

 The purpose is not merely to train a model.
 It is to demonstrate how an ML system can be made reproducible, reviewable, and safer to operate.

+> **A small philosophical note.** Fraud detection is an exercise in attention: most transactions are ordinary, but the system is judged by how carefully it notices the few that are not.
+The goal is not to automate suspicion.
+It is to build a decision-support system that makes its uncertainty, evidence, and limits visible to the people accountable for acting on it.

 ```mermaid
 flowchart LR
     A[(Credit-card<br/>transactions)] --> B[Data validation<br/>& split]